 Italy’s Aperitivo Drink Menu

 Don’t worry, if you don’t want to drink, you’re still invited for the fun and snacks of aperitivo!
 Several non-alcoholic drinks are classics for aperitivo in Italy.
 Crodino is my favorite, although I definitely didn’t like it at first.
 It’s a rather bitter tasting soft drink with a flavor that’s hard to describe.
 I’ve never had anything quite like it anywhere else.
 Another option is Sanbittèr Rosso.
 Either one will be much more interesting than a plain old coke!

 Beer and wine are perfectly acceptable choices at aperitivo – usually a small draft beer, or a glass of still white wine or Prosecco.
 But the four cocktails below are really the essence of aperitivo in Italy:

 Joe didn’t give an exact recipe for an Americano, but it’s made with Campari, red vermouth, and soda water.
-Those ingredients are also the basis for the next two recipes – the Negroni and Sbagliato:
+Those first two ingredients are also the basis for the next two recipes – the Negroni and Sbagliato: